 The bacteria which causes Pinking is everywhere.
 It’s in the air, in soil, and in the water.
 Because of this combined with the fact there are seems and other ways for the bacteria to enter cushions there is a continual risk that the bacteria could infect other parts of the cushion.

 No. There is no known existing solution which can prevent Pinking.
 However, our scientists think, eat and this remains the holy grail of any future product.

 Vinyl manufacturers have been trying to solve Pinking on PVC based fabric for over 50 years.
+To date Vinyl makers have tried anti microbial treatments but their ability to deter bacteria only lasts as long as 6 months after the boat is manufactured.
 It is a very hard problem to solve and history has shown that entrenched problems like this are normally solved outside the industry or domain where the problem exists.